ovh/docs/pages/web_cloud/web_hosting/diagnosis_database_errors/guide.en-sg.md

 ---
-title: Troubleshooting common database errors
+title: "Troubleshooting common database errors"
-excerpt: Find out how to diagnose the most common cases of database errors
+excerpt: "Find out how to diagnose the most common cases of database errors"
 updated: 2023-10-26
 ---